Frozen Shoulder Exercises And Rehabilitation

 - Avoid activities that require overhead reaching, lifting, or any activity that aggravates your pain during the initial painful phase.

 - Perform an active assisted range of movements and gentle stretches throughout the day (5-6 times per day).
-It is essential to understand and perform exercises several times in the day as the shoulder will get stiff again in between the exercise sessions.
+It is essential to understand and perform exercises several times a day as the shoulder will get stiff again in between the exercise sessions.

-- As gradual improvement in range occurs and pain reduced, starting with strengthening exercises to rotator cuff muscles is beneficial.
-Please talk with your physiotherapist what frozen shoulder exercises you can progress to help improve your range and strength
+- As gradual improvement in range occurs and pain is reduced, starting with strengthening exercises for rotator cuff muscles is beneficial.
+Please talk with your physiotherapist about what frozen shoulder exercises you can progress to help improve your range and strength.

-- Using affected arm as much as possible and as tolerable for simple day to day tasks and activities are helpful.
+- Using the affected arm as much as possible and as tolerable for simple day-to-day tasks and activities is helpful.

-- Pendulum exercise: Lean forward supporting the non-painful arm to a stable surface, hang the painful arm loosely and swing the arm in clockwise, counter clock direction and forward and backward motion.
-Slowly increase the movement as your pain will allow.
-Also using a small hand weight or a soup can will provide a stretch to the shoulders during this exercise.
+- Pendulum exercise: Lean forward, supporting the non-painful arm to a stable surface, hang the painful arm loosely and swing the arm clockwise, counter clock direction and in a forward and backward motion.
+Slowly increase the movement as your pain allows.
+Also, using a small hand weight or a soup can provide a stretch to the shoulders during this exercise.

 - Scapular or shoulder blade squeeze: Sitting tall and in an upright position, arm by your side and slightly away from the body, turn your palms out and away and bring your shoulder blades together.
 Do keep your shoulders down as you perform this exercise.
 Repeat 10 times

-- Child pose shoulder stretch: On hands and knees position, gradually bring your buttock to the heel, keep your hand stable to feel the stretch in your shoulder, as you feel the stretch, hold the stretch for 10 seconds.
+- Child pose shoulder stretch: On the hands and knees position, gradually bring your buttock to the heel, and keep your hand stable to feel the stretch in your shoulder; as you feel the stretch, hold the stretch for 10 seconds.
 Repeat 10 times.

 - Tabletop shoulder stretch: Sit on a chair in front of a table.
 Placing a towel on the table, lay both your hands on the towel and slide your arms forward as you bend at the waist/ hip level forward.
 You will feel a stretch in the shoulder, perform at a level as tolerated, hold the stretch for 5 seconds and slide back again.
 Repeat 10 times.

 - Door shoulder stretch: Stand close to a door frame with your arms by your side.
-Place your affected arm on the other side of the door frame (elbow in 90 degrees of flexion) and take a few steps turning body away from the door frame until a stretch is felt, make sure to keep within your pain limits.
+Place your affected arm on the other side of the door frame (elbow in 90 degrees of flexion) and take a few steps turning your body away from the door frame until a stretch is felt.
+Make sure to keep within your pain limits.
 Hold for 5 seconds and repeat 5 times.

 - Active assisted cane Frozen Shoulder Exercises: